v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 - **Extend sensitivity labels to third-party apps and services.** With the Microsoft Information Protection SDK, third-party apps on Windows, Mac, and Linux can read sensitivity labels and apply protection settings.
 Support for apps on iOS and Android is coming soon.

-In all of these cases, labels in Office 365 can help you take the right actions on the right content.
-With labels, you can classify data across your organization for governance, and enforce retention rules based on that classification.
+In all of these cases, sensitivity labels in Office 365 can help you take the right actions on the right content.
+With labels, you can classify data across your organization and enforce protection settings based on that classification.

 You create sensitivity labels in the Office 365 Security &amp; Compliance Center.
-The Security & Compliance Center is now the single place to configure labels and policies across Azure Information Protection (AIP) and Office 365.
-These labels can be used by Azure Information Protection, Office apps, and Office 365 services.
+The Security & Compliance Center is now the single place to configure sensitivity labels and policies across Azure Information Protection (AIP) and Office 365.
+These sensitivity labels can be used by Azure Information Protection, Office apps, and Office 365 services.

 For Azure Information Protection customers, you can use your AIP labels in the Security & Compliance center, and your labels will be synced with the Azure portal in case you choose to perform additional or advanced configuration. **AIP labels and Office 365 sensitivity labels are fully compatible with each other.** This means, for example, if you have content labeled by Azure Information Protection, you won’t need to reclassify or relabel your content.